 Are you a ransomware target?

-For example, WannaCry took advantage of a Windows vulnerability to spread and infect more than 200,000 users like yourself, as well as 10,000 companies, public authorities, and organizations worldwide.
-Anyone who hadn’t installed the security patch Microsoft released in March was vulnerable.
+For example, WannaCry leveraged a Windows vulnerability to infect more than 200,000 people as well as 10,000 companies, public authorities, and organizations worldwide.
+Anyone who hadn’t installed the security patch Microsoft released earlier that year was vulnerable.

-Windows XP users were hit hardest: Microsoft had ended support for that version of Windows 3 years ago, and was only spurred into releasing a patch for it until well after the attack had become severe.
-(And if you are still running that version, you really ought to consider an upgrade.)
+Windows XP users were hit hardest: Microsoft had ended support for that version of Windows three years ago, and was spurred into releasing a patch for it only well after the attack had become severe.
+If you’re still using Windows XP, we strongly recommend that you update your operating system.